-‘Days Of Our Lives’ Recap For Mon.
-May 21: Eve Catches Theresa and Brady Kissing
+‘Days Of Our Lives’ Recap For Monday, May 21: Eve Catches Theresa And Brady Kissing

 — Days of our Lives (@nbcdays) May 21, 2018

-Although Theresa’s obviously alive and well in Salem, Mateo (Andoni Gracia) told Chloe (Nadia Bjorlin) that he actually killed Theresa.
+Although Theresa is obviously alive and well in Salem, Mateo (Andoni Gracia) told Chloe (Nadia Bjorlin) that he actually killed Theresa.
 Despite Chloe’s apparent fear, the drug lord begged her for a chance to let him win her heart.
 Of course, he also told her that anybody who messes around with him always ends up dead, so that doesn’t look great for her future.
 Ultimately, she penned a note to Lucas (Bryan Datillo) that she didn’t honestly believe he’d ever see.

 When Lucas learned from Paul (Christopher Sean) that Miguel actually worked for a Mexican drug lord, he felt relieved.
 That meant that Chloe didn’t actually leave him.
 Ultimately, Lucas and Paul worked together to come up with a plan to rescue Chloe before it’s too late.